mlc-mlapis/docs/src/documentation/github/login-with-github.md

 <br/><br/>

-::: tip Loging in using email and password after sign up through GitHub You will be able to login using your email after you set up your password, that can currently be done only by using the [forgotten password](https://app.zerops.dev/forgotten-password).
+::: tip Logging in using email and password after sign up through GitHub You will be able to login using your email after you set up your password, that can currently be done only by using the [forgotten password](https://app.zerops.dev/forgotten-password).
 :::